Sir-Javaer/sir-javaer/README.md

 ## Well Hello There, I'm Glad You Made It Here!
-🔹 Substantional expierence in Java and developing on an Arduino (ESP, and what not).
+🔹 Substantial expierence in Java and developing on an Arduino (ESP, and what not).

 🔹 In the process of learning JS (Node, React), HTML, CSS.